 Clothing that will give you some protection from the sun is what you are looking for.

-- Looser-fitting long pants: These can provide coverage for your legs, which are often overlooked when it comes to sun protection.
+- Looser-fitting long pants: These can provide coverage for your legs, which people often overlook when it comes to sun protection.

 - Sun Blocking Long-sleeve looser-fitting shirt: Must be loose for air circulation.